Workday/postman/README.md

 ## How to Use Postman

-Add the following lines to your `build.gradle`
+Add the following lines to your `build.gradle` file, replacing `$postman_version` with latest version from Maven Central.

 ```
 repositories {